bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_parametric.md

 \end{equation}
 The best model order is chosen as the one that yields the lowest AIC (or AICc).

-Although these criteria are useful to compare similar models of the different orders, they are not suited to compare different model structure.
+Although these criteria are useful to compare similar models of different orders, they are not suited to compare different model structure.
 This a much more complex task that is beyond the scope of this reader.

 ### Example
 Given some data that can ideally be modelled as